Ratta dynasty

-Ratta dynasty was a minor Indian dynasty who ruled over the Belagavi region of modern Karnataka as a branch of Rashtrakutas.
+Ratta was a minor dynasty who ruled over the Belagavi region of the Karnataka as a branch of Rashtrakutas.
 Savadatti (Saundatti), historically known as Sugandavarti was the capital of Ratta dynasty during 875-1250 CE period.
 Later their capital shifted to Belagavi (Belgaum) which is historically known as Venugrama.
-Belgaum was the capital of the Rattas during 1210 - 1250 AD.
-Rashtrika is a sanskritized form of Ratta.
-Hooli was also under the rule of Rattas of Saundatti.
+Belgaum was the capital of the Rattas during 1210 to 1250 A.D.

 Forts of Rattas

 Parasgad Fort

 Parasgad Fort is a ruined hill fort in the Belgaum district of Karnataka state, India. magnificent fort of Parashghad, dating back to the 10th century and built by famous rulers of Ratta dynasty Parasgad Fort is located about two kilometres south of Saundatti village, and stands on the south-west edge of a range of hills immediately overlooking the black soil plain down below.

 The hill which measures about 500 metres (1,640 ft) from north to south and about 300 metres (984 ft) from east to west, is irregular, and a good deal is covered with prickly pear and brushwood.
 Its sides are rocky and almost perpendicular.
 A deep gorge runs through it.